Debt collection terms

 A court order that prevents bankruptcy whilst a debtor is preparing a voluntary arrangement to its creditors.

 A form issued by a seller that itemises the goods or services provided, and at what cost.
+Discover how to create the perfect invoice here.

 An invoice finance facility, typically provided on a confidential basis, where a lender releases cash against a business’s sales ledger within 24 hours of an invoice’s issue to free up capital and boost the client’s cash flow.
 Unlike factoring, the client retains control of their credit management.
 There is also a non-recourse option that incorporates debtor protection to protect against debtor non-payment.